Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

 - Large subject used in a range of fields -- no single definition
 - Defining feature: combustion of carbon and greenhouse gases
 - Ice core measurement technique
-    - As ice forms, methane and .$CO_2$ get trapped along with ash/dust/pollen which scientists can measure
+    - As ice forms, methane and .$\text{CO}_2$ get trapped along with ash/dust/pollen which scientists can measure by coring
     - Ice can be dated so we can compare these variables so we can see change in greenhouse gases over time
 - Beginning is disputed
     - Industrial revolution (1780s)